Delboy/EatMe/README.md

 ### Code

- -  I learnt how to change the fields label inside forms from this thread on [stackoverflow.com](https://stackoverflow.com/questions/636905/django-form-set-label).
+ -  I learnt how to change the form's field's label in this thread [stackoverflow.com](https://stackoverflow.com/questions/636905/django-form-set-label).

  - I learnt how to reflect the active page in the navbar here on [tekshinobi.com](https://tekshinobi.com/setting-active-navbar-link-in-django-template/).